Baratang Island: Limestone Caves & Active Mud Volcanoes Guide

-Baratang Island, located in Middle Andaman, offers one of the most unique and adventurous experiences in the Andaman archipelago.
-This extraordinary destination combines ancient limestone caves with active mud volcanoes, accessible through thrilling mangrove creek journeys that showcase nature's raw beauty and geological marvels.
+Baratang Island, located in Middle Andaman, offers one of the most unique and adventurous experiences in the entire archipelago.
+Ancient limestone caves, active mud volcanoes, and a thrilling mangrove creek boat ride combine to create a day trip unlike anything else in India.
+If you only have one day free in Port Blair, make it Baratang.

 ⚠️ Important Travel Advisory

-- • Baratang Island is in a protected tribal area requiring special permits
+- • Baratang is in a protected tribal area — travel is only permitted in a police-escorted convoy

-- • Day trips only - overnight stay not permitted
+- • Day trips only — overnight stay is not permitted for tourists

 Road Journey